-- ✓ This area of the world spent 2.9% less in 2015.
-All the countries together spend US\$67 billion. - ✓ Venezuela, Ecuador and Brazil had to reduce the amount they spend on the military.
-This was because of the bad economy. - ✓ Colombia, Guyana, Paraguay, Peru, and Uruguay all increased spending. - ✓ Since 2006 Mexico has spent 92% more.
+This area of the world spent 2.9% less in 2015.
+Together, all the countries spend US\$67 billion.
+Venezuela, Ecuador and Brazil all had to reduce the amount they spend on the military because of the bad economy.
+Colombia, Guyana, Paraguay, Peru, and Uruguay all increased how much they spend.
+States in Central America increased how much they spend.
+Since 2006 Mexico has spent 92% more.
 Most of the money is used to fight criminals and drug gangs.